cedadev/jasmin-workshop/exercises/ex02/README.md

    result = [np.random.bytes(nran*nran) for x in range(nran)]
    ```

-   - Save the file and exit the text editor `vim`.
-Press "Esc", then:
+   - Save the file and exit the text editor.
+If you are using `vim`, press "Esc", then:

    ```bash
    :wq
    ```

+   - If you are using `nano`, press "Ctrl-X", type "Y" and then "Enter" to save.

    - Execute `python random-number-gen.py`